GIFTED WITH GIFTS H

 This fathering anointing is relational and powerful.
 It encompasses numerous areas of expression in Scripture,

 - Apostles have to have the spiritual gift of apostleship.
 The gift was provided by Jesus Christ after His ascension into Heaven, Eph.
 4:8-11.
 This gift was first imparted by Holy Spirit on the Day of Pentecost, 1 Cor.
 12:11 But one and the same Spirit works all these things, distributing to each one individually as He wills; Acts 2.

 - Apostles receive their gift and office by the sovereign decision of God the Father, 1 Cor.
 1:1 Paul, called to be an apostle of Jesus Christ through the will of God, and Sosthenes our brother; 12:18; Paul, an apostle of Jesus Christ by the will of God, To the saints who are in Ephesus, and faithful in Christ Jesus Eph.
 1:1; Paul, an apostle of Jesus Christ by the will of God, and Timothy our brother Col. 1:1.

-- Apostles had an eyewitness vision of the resurrected Lord and they have to replicate their work, Am I not an apostle?
+- Apostles had an eyewitness vision of the resurrected Lord and they have to replicate their work, (I dispute this qualification), Am I not an apostle?
 Am I not free?
 Have I not seen Jesus Christ our Lord?
 Are you not my work in the Lord?
 1 Cor.
 9:1.